Yankees vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 19 doubles, two triples, six home runs, 36 walks and 32 RBI (76 total hits).
-He has swiped one base.
+- Jurickson Profar has recorded 77 hits with 20 doubles, two triples, six home runs and 36 walks.
+He has driven in 32 runs with one stolen base.

 Profar Recent Games